mindplay-dk/unbox/README.md

-The result in these two examples, is the same - but it's important to note that, in the `call()` example, the two arguments are being resolved in two different ways: the `CacheInterface` param is resolved by class-name, whereas the `$db_name` param is being resolve by parameter name.
+The result in these two examples, is the same - but it's important to note that, in the `call()` example, the two arguments are being resolved in two different ways: the `CacheInterface` param is resolved by class-name, whereas the `$db_name` param is being resolved by parameter name.

 The latter only works because the `$db_name` component is registered under that precise name - if it had been registered under a name such as `"db.name"`, the container would be unable to